asfilo/gridsome-blog/content/posts/amelia-plays-piano.md

 ## SHE IS GREAT

-She studies under the great Miles Allen.
+She studies under the great Miles.
 She can refer you if you like.

 Currently working on:
 - Playing with her feet
 - Some Bach
 - Guitar

 > I love listening to her.
 > It's like hearing the ~~angels~~ devil sing to me.
 > \- _NKF_

+Her father is incredibly lonely cuz he works by himswelf in a small, dingy, unsanitary office and he reaaly wants some "BEER BUDDIES"